supratim94336/SparkifyCloudDataModel/README.md

 - The Tester.ipynb notebook is there to test your data with different queries (already some pre-written there)
-- The connection to the cluster is already written, you just have to execute block by block to start the cluster and run the queries
+- The connection to the cluster is already written, you just have to
+    - fill up your cluster end point and iam role
+    - execute block by block to run the queries

 ### Authors
 * **Supratim Das** - *Initial work*